retsef/solidus_adminland/README.md

 ... and as a 'conventional' approach you could just create your own (or extend 😉) of those three and put you business logic as you like (or your app demands)!

-The initial design is made with bootstrap 5 but you can easly override the standard views from admin/application for CRUD.
+The initial design is made with bootstrap 5 with [Tabler](https://github.com/tabler/tabler) but you can easly override the standard views from admin/application for CRUD.
 The number of views will remain strict to low as possible

 ## Roadmap